-Function used to set up regularized horseshoe priors and related hierarchical shrinkage priors for population-level effects in brms.
-The function does not evaluate its arguments -- it exists purely to help set up the model.
+Function used to set up regularized horseshoe priors and related hierarchical shrinkage priors in brms.
+The function does not evaluate its arguments – it exists purely to help set up the model.

 horseshoe(